(The) Bab. Founder of Baha'i,

 of the Serpent), extremely strong occult practices, and false prophecies

-(eg, predicting that America would be destroyed in 1977).
-For more information
+(eg, predicting that America would be destroyed in 1977, and that the

 see the Truthwatch